Resort: Recreation resort

 A resort hotel contains full-sized luxury facilities with full-service accommodations and amenities.
 These hotels may attract vacationing tourists and offer more than a convenient place to stay.

-Timeshare
+Timeshare resort

-There are more than 1500 timeshare resorts in the United States that are operated by major hospitality, timeshare-specific, or independent companies.
+There are more than 1500 timeshare resorts in the United States.
 They represent 198,000 residences and nearly 9 million owners, who pay an average $880 per year in maintenance fees.
 A reported 16% of the residences became vacation rentals.